Undergraduate Honors Concentration

 - Honors Project in one advanced MCB course from the Approved List of Advanced Courses for MCB Majors;

-- MCB 290: Individual Topics (Undergraduate Research): must be taken for a minimum of 2 credit hours (or 1, if taken during the 8 wk summer session);
+- MCB 290: Individual Topics (Undergraduate Research): must be taken for a minimum of 2 credit hours (or 1, if taken during the 8-week summer session);

 - MCB 492: Senior Thesis (may be applied towards graduation with distinction);

-- Approved Supplemental Advanced Course outside of MCB (see Honors advisor for a list of courses approved in this category).
+- Approved Supplemental Advanced Course outside of MCB (see Honors Coordinator for list of courses approved for this option).

 The MCB Honors Concentration is open to MCB majors only.
-All students admitted to the Concentration must either change their major to MCB Honors, or make MCB Honors their primary major (if completing more than one major).
+All students admitted to the Concentration must either change their major to MCB Honors or make MCB Honors their primary major (if completing more than one major).
 In addition to the motivation to perform honors work, qualifications for admittance typically include cumulative GPA of 3.5 or better, grades of B+ or better in mathematics and science courses taken at the University of Illinois, and University of Illinois teaching assistant or instructor recommendation.
-Interested students should apply as soon as they are interested, preferably prior to enrolling in MCB 250/251--generally, during the Spring of their Freshman year.
-However, we will also hold an application period each fall semester so first semester sophomores (and beyond) should still consider applying.
-Please Note: we do not accept applications in the Fall semester from freshmen who intend to take MCB 250/251 in the Spring of their freshman year.
-Such students should consult the Honors advisor for their options.
+Students should apply as soon as they are interested, preferably prior to enrolling in MCB 250/251--generally, during the Spring of their Freshman year.
+However, we also hold an application period each fall semester so first semester sophomores (and beyond) should still consider applying.
+Please Note: we do not accept applications in the Fall semester from first-semester freshmen.
+Freshmen who plan to take MCB 250/251 in the Spring of their freshman year should consult the Honors Coordinator for their options.
 Consult the Honors Coordinator if you have questions about any special circumstances (e.g., continuing students, transfer students, students who have already taken one MCB Core course, etc.).
 Also note that completion of one year of general chemistry (Chem 102 and 104) is a prerequisite and one semester or concurrent enrollment in organic chemistry is strongly encouraged for students enrolling in MCB 250.
 Please consult the FAQ for more details.

 Letter of Recommendation

-Applicants must submit a letter of recommendation.
-This letter must be from a University of Illinois professor or teaching assistant (no high school letters please).
+Applicants must submit ONE letter of recommendation.
+This letter must be from a University of Illinois professor/instructor or teaching assistant (no high school letters please).
+Also, NO letters from undergraduate TAs, e.g., Chemistry).
+Students who have transferred from another university or community college and are applying during their first semester on this campus may submit a letter from their previous institution.
 The letter should address your qualifications for participation in a college-level honors program and your level of commitment, in general, to your education.
-Consider asking a Professor or graduate student who has known you in a classroom or laboratory (research) setting.
-Students must download the Letter of Evaluation Form, fill in the top portion (sign) and submit to their referee.
-This form must accompany their letter of Recommendation.
-Letters may be mailed via campus mail, or emailed directly from the referee to Dr. Naidu or hand-delivered by the student to Dr. Naidu in 127 Burrill Hall.
+Consider asking someone who has known you in a classroom or laboratory (research) setting.
+Letters may be mailed via campus mail or emailed directly from the referee to Dr. Naidu or hand-delivered by the student to Dr. Naidu in 200 Burrill Hall.
 Letters delivered by students must be in a sealed envelope, signed across the seal by the referee.
 Applications will not be considered complete until the letter of recommendation is received.